-- 1) In the opinion of the directors: - (a) the financial statements, notes and additional disclosures included in the directors' report designated as audited, of the Company and of the consolidated entity are in accordance with the Corporations Act 2001, including: - (b) complying with Accounting Standards and the Corporations Regulations 2001; and - (c) giving a true and fair view of the Company's and consolidated entity's financial position as at 30 June 2012 and of their performance for the year ended on that date; - 2) The financial report also complies with International Financial Reporting Standards. - 3) In the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 4) This declaration has been made after receiving the declarations required to be made to the Directors' in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2012.
+- 1) In the opinion of the directors: - (a) the financial statements, notes and additional disclosures included in the directors' report designated as audited, of the Company and of the consolidated entity are in accordance with the Corporations Act 2001, including: - (b) complying with Accounting Standards and the Corporations Regulations 2001; and - (c) giving a true and fair view of the Company's and consolidated entity's financial position as at 30 June 2012 and of their performance for the year ended on that date; - 2) The financial report also complies with International Financial Reporting Standards. - 3) Subject to the matters set out in Note 2(b), in the Directors' opinion there are reasonable grounds to believe that the Company will be able to pay its debts as and when they become due and payable. - 4) This declaration has been made after receiving the declarations required to be made to the Directors' in accordance with section 295A of the Corporations Act 2001 for the financial year ended 30 June 2013.

-This declaration is made in accordance with a resolution of the Board of Directors.
+This declaration is made in accordance with a resolution of the Board of Directors signed on 27 September 2013.

+Peter Gunzburg

-Peter Gunzburg Executive Chairman
+Executive Chairman 27 September 2013